dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Geometry/AlgebraicGeometry.md

 \[
 f^{-1}(V) = \Union_{i\in I} U_i \intersect f^{-1}(V) = \Union_{i\in I} \ro{f}{U_i}^{-1} (V)
 .\]
-but the later is open as a union of open sets, where each constituent set is open by assumption.
+but the latter is open as a union of open sets, where each constituent set is open by assumption.

 > Will finish proof next time.